“Months? It takes you 6 months to write a blog post?”

 A pretty good list, right?
 Logical.
 Succinct.
 Yeah, now.

-But it took a while to put it together and make it work.
+It took a while to get it together because it was a paradigm shift.

 Building in the Step 3 non-overwhelm